rschanta/FUNWAVE-ML/doc/slurm/slurm_preambles.md

 ${UD_MPIRUN} "funwave/v3.6/exec/FW-REG" "input_${NUM}.txt"
 ```

-## UD and Project Specifiec Workflows
+## UD and Project Specific Workflows
 To access key functionality such as *OpenMPI* and *MATLAB*, add the following additional flags after
 the general slurm preamble: